 Can you learn piano on a MIDI keyboard?
 The answer is a partial YES because some MIDI keyboards and MIDI controllers are without built-in speakers.
-However, if your MIDI keyboard has a sound module and built-in speaker system, then there is no brainer and the answer is a solid yes.
+However, if your MIDI keyboard has a sound module and built-in speaker system, there is no brainer, and the answer is a solid yes.

 Besides sound consideration, there are other facts you’ll need to consider when using a MIDI keyboard or MIDI controller to learn piano.

 Let’s delve into the details.

 What is a MIDI Keyboard?